 Another option for private businesses is to set up an Employee Benefit Trust - an internal mechanism whereby shares can be bought from the employee and then sold to other employees.

-If your company has introduced or is thinking of introducing a share option scheme, you will need to keep up to date with the legal requirements and what needs to be done to comply with the appropriate legislation.
+If your company has introduced or is thinking of introducing a share option scheme, you will need to keep up to date with the legal requirements and what needs to be done to comply with the appropriate legislation, and you’ll need to understand all the implications including those in relation to corporation tax and capital gains tax.

-Lanyon Bowdler has a team of experts who are dealing with these issues on a regular basis.
+Lanyon Bowdler has a team of experts who are dealing with the issues surrounding share incentive schemes on a regular basis.
 They are here to offer you the best informed advice available so you can avoid any potential problems.

 For more advice about how we can help you please use the online enquiry form and someone will get in touch with you.